apache/druid/docs/ingestion/hadoop.md

 cp ${DRUID_HOME}/hadoop-dependencies/hadoop-aws/${HADOOP_VERSION}/hadoop-aws-${HADOOP_VERSION}.jar ${DRUID_HOME}/extensions/druid-hdfs-storage/
 ```

-Once you install the Hadoop AWS module in all MiddleManager and Indexer processes, you can put
+Once you install the Hadoop AWS module in all Middle Manager and Indexer processes, you can put
 your S3 paths in the inputSpec with the below job properties.
 For more configurations, see the [Hadoop AWS module](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/).